 Trees are living things, and if cared for properly, they will live for a long time.
 That is why it is important to care for them.
 Damage to the bark of a tree can shorten the tree’s life.
 Likewise, poor pruning can turn a beautiful tree into an eyesore for years to come.

-Power equipment is often the cause of tree damage, so keep mowers and line trimmers away from the trunks of trees.
-The mechanical damage to the base of trees by this equipment causes permanent damage, so we recommend mulching under trees instead of growing grass.
+Power equipment is often the cause of tree injury, so keep mowers and line trimmers away from the trunks of trees.
+This mechanical damage is permanent, so create beds under trees instead of growing grass.
 Fill these beds with shade perennials, and trees will remain beautiful and damage free for years to come.

 If pruning needs to be done due to low branches or a tree growing too close to a building, prune properly!
 If you are not sure of proper pruning techniques, hire a certified arborist.
 The International Society of Arboriculture (ISA) has a listing of all certified arborists in your area.